bjmt/quaqc/doc/quaqc.1.md

 **-t** *FILE*, **\--target-list**=*FILE*
 :   Filename of a BED file containing ranges that quaqc will be restricted
     to.
 The effective genome size for metric calculations will also be adjusted.
 Cannot be used simultaneously with `--blacklist`.
+Can be gzipped.

 **-b** *FILE*, **\--blacklist**=*FILE*
 :   Filename of a BED file containing ranges in which all read aligning to
     these regions are to be ignored by quaqc.
 The effective genome size for metric calculations will also be adjusted.
 Cannot be used simultaneously with `--target-list`.
+Can be gzipped.

 **-r** *STR*, **\--rg-names**=*STR*
 :   Comma-separated read group identifiers.
 This will cause quaqc to discard